-We believe that all children and young people in the borough of Lewisham should have access to a diverse range of high-quality, inspirational musical activities which are appropriate for their ability and aligned to their interests.
+We believe that everyone in Lewisham should have access to a diverse range of music which is appropriate for their ability and aligned to their interests.

 Music is a joy within itself and should be valued as such, and we want to foster a lifelong love of music within young people.
 However, we are passionate about the other benefits that music can bring to young people’s skills and development; their personal and social confidence and sense of self-worth; creativity and self-expression; and their longer-term ambitions, aspirations, and achievements.
 Music has been proven to have a transformational impact on positive wellbeing and mental health.

 Equity, diversity and inclusion is at the heart of what we do.
 We are passionate about overcoming barriers to participation for all young people, whether that be due to an additional need or disability, geography, financial barriers or other systemic issues.
 We are working hard to seek investment and skills to make music education more equitable, and currently have programmes that work specifically with Looked After Children, young asylum seekers, and children from low-income families.

 Lewisham Music is inspired by the impact that music can have on our sense of community and young people’s sense of individual and collective identity.
 We value the rich diversity of the area we serve, and are working hard to ensure that this diversity is reflected in our activities and workforce.
 We want young people from different backgrounds to see themselves reflected in the work of the charity, and to be able to engage with our work as confident individuals with their own unique identity.
 We believe that all musical styles are valuable and should be open to all young people, but are also careful to ensure that our work is authentic and the cultural context of different musical traditions is valued.